-The condition most commonly (but not exclusively) occurs in females with PID/salpingitis infected with Chlamydia trachomatis or Neisseria gonorrhoeae the commonly defined causative organisms.
+The condition most commonly (but not exclusively) occurs in females with pelvic inflammatory disease/salpingitis infected with Chlamydia trachomatis or Neisseria gonorrhoeae the commonly defined causative organisms.

-Sharma (2003) has also proposed genital tuberculosis as a potential cause of teh typical perihepatitic adhesions.
+2003 – Sharma (2003) has also proposed genital tuberculosis as a potential cause of the typical perihepatitic adhesions.

 - Curtis Fitz-Hugh syndrome

 - Gonococcal perihepatitis